 At the Aquarium

 Fish-eating anemones reside in the Surge Channel exhibit just inside the entrance to the Northern Pacific Gallery.
+They are also in the Coastal Corner Touch Lab in the Northern Pacific Gallery.

 These anemones live in the cool waters of the eastern Pacific Ocean, from Alaska to La Jolla, California.